brujoloco/FishSwapFu/README.md

 4. you can disable the icon as well, you maniac.
 5. a fish here, imagine it.

+## Installation

+Dont be lazy and just add the repository, here for the ultra lazy : https://github.com/brujoloco/FishSwapFu.git

+If you are a maniac and want to do it manually like in the olden days, download file, remove the master from the unpacked folder, drop in your addons directory, enable in game.

 What else can I say?
 MIT LICENSE, any bugs report it , yadda yadda